 - zest of a large orange (optional, but Mr Saturday Night thinks it essential!)

-- Put the peeled apples, caster sugar and cinnamon into your chosen serving dish, add a splash of water, then cook on a really gentle heat until the apples are tender but still hold their shape. (about 25 minutes)
+- Put the peeled apples, caster sugar and cinnamon into your chosen serving dish, add a splash of water.

-- Sprinkle the uncooked raspberries evenly over the slightly cooled apples.
-Don’t bother to stir them in – just leave them there on top of the apple.
+- Sprinkle the raspberries evenly over the apples.
+Don’t bother to stir them in – just leave them there on top of the apples

 - Put the dish onto a baking sheet